-I have contacted the tribe near Rochester, Washington.
-They are not aware of any cultural sites.
+I have contacted Richard Bellon the Archeologist with the Chehalis tribe near Rochester, Washington.
+They are not aware of any cultural sites in the project area.

 3. IDENTIFY NATURAL RESOURCES

 See Handbook - Natural Resources

 3.1 List any water resources (streams, rivers, lakes, wetlands) that may be impacted by vegetation control activities.
 For each water body describe the control methods and requirements or mitigation measures that will be used.